 I know, regularly is a relative term.
 I don’t consider once a month to be regular attendance.
 If you aren’t in church every Sunday, (and during the midweek if your church has one), then you don’t understand the importance of church.
 The Bible instructs us to gather more often as we see the end of time approaching (Hebrews 10:25).
 Furthermore, the Bible tells us that God set men and women as gifts in the church so our faith can be perfected by their lives and teaching (Ephesians 4:11-13).
 You might think you can do that at home through live streaming or podcasts, but don’t forget your part in this process.
 God has called you to be an encouragement to your fellow believers!
 Hold them up in love and build them up in faith!
 Get together in God’s house more often.

 Two things happen when you tithe and give.
 First, you access God’s Law of sowing and reaping allowing Him to bless you abundantly, and second, you fund the Kingdom of God and spread the Gospel.
 There is an obvious attack against the teaching of sowing and reaping because the enemy does not want the Body of Christ to have the means to accomplish God’s Purpose on this earth.
 We cannot be so foolish that we live selfish lifestyles.
 We must become what the Bible refers to as “hilarious givers.”
 (In 2 Corinthians 9:7 the word cheerful is derived from the Greek word hilaros where we get the English word hilarious.)

 Obviously, you don’t want to fail.
 No one does.
 However, it’s easy for Christianity to become like our New Year’s resolutions.
 We have great intentions and noble desires, but lack of follow-through brings ultimate failure.
 I believe this will be the year you see more fruit in your Christian life than you ever have before.

 What do you think is the biggest obstacle that stops Christians from accomplishing these five things?
-Let me know on Twitter!
+Drop me a comment!